hapax/hapax.github.io/assets/reading.md

 where $\tau_A$ is the "Mandelstam-Tamm-Robertson" (MTR) timescale associated with $A$.
-Then $\tau$, the time it takes to evolve to an orthogonal state, is upper bounded by a timescale smaller by the amount of *non-conservation* of $A$, as measured by $[H, A]$, and large by the variance $\Delta A$.
+The minimum time needed to evolve to an orthogonal state is made smaller by the amount of *non-conservation* of $A$, as measured by $[H, A]$, and larger by the variance $\Delta A$.
 As a quick reminder, if $[H, A] = 0$, then the expectation of $A$ is conserved by time evolution, since